magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 ```

 In this context, we're only interested in logging the new value
-(i.e. the forth argument passed to the watcher function).
+(i.e. the fourth argument passed to the watcher function).

 ```clj
 (add-watch clicks :log #(-> %4 clj->js js/console.log))